-- 3.11.6.1 When a motion is under debate, no motion may be moved other than: - 3.11.6.1.1 an amendment to the motion: - 3.11.6.1.2 the adjournment of the discussion, or the meeting; - 3.11.6.1.3 that the meeting proceed to the next business; - 3.11.6.1.4 that the question should be now put; - 3.11.6.1.5 the appointment of an 'ad hoc' committee to deal with a specific item of business; - 3.11.6.1.6 that a member be not further heard. - 3.11.6.2 In those cases where the motion is either that the meeting proceeds to the 'next business' or 'that the question be now put' in the interests of objectivity these should only be put forward by a Director who has not taken part in the debate and who is eligible to vote. - 3.11.6.3 If a motion to proceed to the next business or that the question be now put, is carried, the Chair should give the mover of the substantive motion under debate a right of reply, if not already exercised.
+- (a) When a motion is under debate, no motion may be moved other than: - 3.11.6.a.1 an amendment to the motion; - 3.11.6.a.2 the adjournment of the discussion, or the meeting; - 3.11.6.a.3 that the meeting proceed to the next business; - 3.11.6.a.4 that the question should be now put; - 3.11.6.a.5 the appointment of an 'ad hoc' committee to deal with a specific item of business; - 3.11.6.a.6 that a member be not further heard. - (b) In those cases where the motion is either that the meeting proceeds to the 'next business' or 'that the question be now put' in the interests of objectivity these should only be put forward by a Director who has not taken part in the debate and who is eligible to vote. - (c) If a motion to proceed to the next business or that the question be now put, is carried, the Chair should give the mover of the substantive motion under debate a right of reply, if not already exercised.
 The matter should then be put to the vote.
 Subject to paragraph 3.8, the mover of a motion shall have a maximum of five minutes to move and five minutes to reply.
 Once a motion has been moved, no Director shall speak more than once or for more than five minutes.